 Lucentis is a recombinant humanized monoclonal antibody.
 What it does is that binds to and inactivates vascular endothelial growth factor (VEGF-A) which is considered the dominant inducer to the growth of blood vessels.
 Lucentis is a fragment derived from the same antibody.

-The idea is that the drug will quell the development of excessive and abnormal blood vessels in the eyes, which is a particular concern of diabetics.
-Nearly 8 million people have been diagnosed in this country with diabetic retinopathy, a frequent complication of diabetes.
+The drug will quell the development of excessive and abnormal blood vessels in the eyes, which is a particular concern of diabetics.
+Nearly 8 million people in the United States have been diagnosed with diabetic retinopathy, a frequent complication of diabetes.
 The aim of this medication is to reduce the amount of retinal edema.
-So the therapy is approved by the FDA for age-related macular degeneration (AMD).
-By all accounts, it works.
+So the FDA approves the therapy for age-related macular degeneration (AMD).
+It works.

 Not Every Doctor Is Concerned

 Some doctors remain undeterred.
 “Right now, it will have no impact on my use of Lucentis,” a doctor at the Palmer Eye Institute of the University of Miami, wrote to the New York Times in an e-mail message.
 “When given a choice between a high likelihood of blindness or a 1 percent risk of stroke, I think most patients will choose their vision.”